exploitagency/vanitygen-plus/README.md

 Choose your coin from the list noting the ARGUMENT needed for the coin located in the left hand column.
 For LBRY it is simply LBRY.
 For Bitcoin it is BTC.
 Etc...

-**Now lets generate a LBRY address with the prefix "bTEST":**
+**Now lets generate a LBRY address with the prefix "Astra":**
-Linux CPU: `./vanitygen -C LBRY -o results.txt -i -k bTEST`
+Linux CPU: `./vanitygen -C TR3B -o results.txt -i -k ASTRA`
-Linux GPU: `./oclvanitygen -C LBRY -o results.txt -i -k bTEST`
+Linux GPU: `./oclvanitygen -C TR3B -o results.txt -i -k ASTRA`
-Windows CPU: `vanitygen.exe -C LBRY -o results.txt -i -k bTEST`
+Windows CPU: `vanitygen.exe -C TR3B -o results.txt -i -k ASTRA`
-Windows GPU: `oclvanitygen.exe -C LBRY -o results.txt -i -k bTEST`
+Windows GPU: `oclvanitygen.exe -C TR3B -o results.txt -i -k ASTRA`

  * `-C LBRY` : Chooses the LBRY coin
  * `-o results.txt` : saves the matches to results.txt
  * `-i` : case-Insensitive(do not add this flag to match exact case)
  * `-k` : keep going even after match is found(do not add this flag to stop after the first match)
- * `bTEST` : the address you are searching for(LBRY addresses start with "b")
+ * `ASTRA` : the address you are searching for(TR3B addresses start with "A")

 Example output of above command:
->Generating LBRY Address
+>Generating TR3B Address
 >Difficulty: 4553521
->LBRY Pattern: bTEST
+>TR3B Pattern: ASTRA
->LBRY Address: bTEST6jSVcid5MQAJBrGUR6MLDpdyb8oiQ
+>TR3B Address: ASTRAKXaGBcL8tHQDgmhp3kLFF4EwA6KZh
->LBRY Privkey: wrRxctq3f7A1zkpyWoZRifRk5eAC2UM9idh83SPLhz6gAFfqdL
+>TR3B Privkey: 3o7Lt4GBeXrTcDzMqLHrHSjHMLGpbSu46BpnssQNGHAoW1yEJ9W
 **If you have dependency errors on Linux
 or need instructions for compiling from source(Kaling Rolling/Linux) see link below:**
 https://legacysecuritygroup.com/index.php/projects/recent/12-software/35-oclvanitygen-compiling-and-use